pacak/bpaf/README.md

 		$ your_program --bpaf-complete-style-bash >> ~/.bash_completion
 		```

-		but since the script doesn’t depend on a program name - it’s enough to do this
+		but since the script doesn’t depend on a program name - it’s enough to do this for each next program
 		```console
 		echo "complete -F _bpaf_dynamic_completion your_program" >> ~/.bash_completion
 		```